sherry-fang/Fun_for_Functions/README.md

 - Integrate with some calculation/QAQC functions

 ### Motivation
-- The confirmed and well-studied mesoscale eddy over the Australian NWorth West Shelf
+- The confirmed and well-studied mesoscale eddy over the Australian North West Shelf
 <img src="Mesoscale_eddy_NWS.jpg" width="400" />

 - However, there are unresolved smaller scales dynamics along the coast